osxmidi/LinVst/README.md

 Native Access requires Wine Devel 3.5 or Wine Staging 3.5 and a msvcp140.dll override

-The winbind and libntlm0 and gnutls packages might need to be installed for net access as well and maybe winetricks winhttp.
+The winbind and libntlm0 and gnutls packages might need to be installed for net access.

 Guitar Rig 5 (same dll overrides as Kontakt)